Binge Eating Disorder Recovery Course

 This program provides structured guidance through the emotional, behavioural, and relational aspects of binge eating.
 It focuses on practical tools, real situations, and consistent application in everyday life.

+This program is delivered through the Life in Person learning portal.
 You can move through the content at your own pace and return to it when needed.

 What Will I Gain?